Deewens/Inventory-System/README.md

 ## How to use

+### Add package to your project

+Add the package with this URL: https://github.com/Deewens/2D-Inventory-System.git?path=/Packages/me.deewens.2d.inventorysystem

 ### Set up the Inventory
 You can give an Inventory to any entity of your game and the procedure is pretty simple.
 1. Select the Entity **(GameObject or Prefab)** you want to add the **Inventory** to